strangepy/strangepy.github.io/workwithme.md

 title: Work With Me
 subtitle: How I can help you.
 ---
 Step 1.
 Schedule a complimentary, no-obligation consult.
-You can do that by sending me a [quick email](mailto:strangepy@gmail.com).
-(Contact form coming soon!)
+You can do that by using the contact form below.

 Step 2.
 Watch your email for questions from me.
 Before we hop on the phone, I’d like to know a bit about you and what you’d like to get out of coaching with me.